 Tandoori Set & Almond Milk @ Kapitan

-The tandoori set is tasty (especially with butter naan) but it doesn't make the main list because it's similar to tandoori you can get in other countries.
+The tandoori set is quite tasty (especially with butter naan) but it doesn't make the main list because it's a little boring and is similar to tandoori you can get in other countries.
 The almond milk (available in the evenings but runs out) is a hot dessert drink that's worth trying too.

 Mee Sotong & Coconut Shake @ Esplanade Park